 This crime is also considered a lesser included offense for the crime of driving under the influence.
-A good criminal defense attorney can negotiate to have their client plead guilty to this lesser charge so the minimum mandatory punishments of a DUI will not happen to his client.What the State Prosecutor Has to Prove to Convict a Defendant of This Crime
+A good criminal defense attorney can negotiate to have their client plead guilty to this lesser charge so the minimum mandatory punishments of a DUI will not happen to his client.What the State Prosecutor has to Prove to Convict a Defendant of This Crime in West Palm Beach

 The state prosecutor has to prove beyond a reasonable doubt either:

 - The defendant drove a vehicle in Florida; and

 - He did so with a willful or wanton disregard for the safety of persons or property.